 Blackout fabric, blackout fabric, blackout fabric.
 Did we mention blackout fabric?
 Nothing sucks more than being woken up at 5am by blazing sunshine... especially if you've got a sore head from the night before.

-Many of the new breed of festival tents offer blackout material, which is an excellent scheme if you plan to be awake well into the small hours – and even if you don’t plan to!
-Sunrise in a tent is not only very early (pre 5am), but also surprisingly bright and hot, so blocking that out is a vital part of getting sleep.
+Many of the new breed of festival tents offer blackout material.
+Sunrise in a tent is not only very early (pre 5am), but also surprisingly bright and hot, so blocking that out is vital if you don't want to start your day quite that soon.
 Good sleep will help you deal better with any hangovers and keep you feeling energised for the rest of the festival (while we're here, we'd also recommend investing in a decent camping mat or even one of the best camping beds... you might think you can do without, but you will regret it).

-It's worth considering the kind of festival-going you're planning too, the more far-flung the location (and distance from the nearest car park) the smaller and lighter the tent you'll want to lug.
-Things can get a bit tricky if you're trying to lug sleeping bags, clothing, and perhaps a camping cooler full of refreshments across the fields with your tent too.
-Equally, extra space over the course of a multi-day festival (especially if the weather turns) is super-handy, if only to store spare costumes and beer.
+It's worth considering the kind of festival-going you're planning too.
+The more far-flung the location (and distance from the nearest car park) the smaller and lighter the tent you'll want to lug.
+Things can get a bit tricky if you're trying to drag sleeping bags, clothing, and perhaps a camping cooler full of refreshments across the fields with your tent too.
+On the flip side, extra space over the course of a multi-day festival (especially if the weather turns) is super-handy, if only to store spare costumes and beer.

 Finally, a festival tent needs to be waterproof enough to deal with rain, which can appear in full monsoon style during festival season.
 This also means a good groundsheet is important, as well as good ventilation to stop your belongings smelling like a wet dog.
 While we're on the subject of cruddy weather, never trust the weatherman, and pack a waterproof jacket – torrential rain and freak storms love partying at festivals as much as you do.